 Note

-This example shows how to include some advanced options in the spatial visualization of Gridded Forecasts and Evaluation Results
+This example shows how to include some advanced options in the visualization of catalogs, forecasts and evaluation results

 - Overview: